Federal Student Aid Programs available are Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, and Federal Work-Study.

 - Once all information is correct and the student record has cleared Admissions students accounts are put into a budget group depending on their information from FAFSA.
 Then they are packaged for the full amount of aid possible based on the criteria from their FAFSA.
 WSCC packages students to offer at the full-time award amount for Pell Grant and the full annual amount allowed by USDE guidelines for Direct Loans.

-- Packaged students are notified by e-mail that their award letter is available to view with a link to their personal MyWallaceState account.
+- Packaged students are notified by e-mail that their award offer is available to view with a link to their personal MyWallaceState account.
 This link also lists the Title IV Authorization where we ask them to make a decision about non-institutional charges being taken from their financial aid funds.
 We also have a Terms and Conditions online that gives a brief explanation to the student how their funds will be awarded.
 Neither of these forms are required to complete disbursement.

 - Once a student accepts their funds, Pell Grant funds are added to their account as available.
-Students are offered loans on their award letter and have the option to accept, decline or accept a partial amount on the Direct Loan.
+Students are offered loans on their award offer and have the option to accept, decline or accept a partial amount on the Direct Loan.
 Direct Loans are NOT added to the student’s account unless they accept the loan and follow the additional requirements to complete the loan process.
 If they accept any part of the loans, a requirement for Entrance Counseling/MPN signature is automatically added to their tracking requirements if they accept their loans.

 - Entrance counseling and completed MPNs are imported to update student records.
 When all of the requirements are met, the student is budgeted and packaged and funds added to the student account that is available.
 When the student registers for classes the funds authorize in the amount per the class load and program the student is registered in on their student account.